 - Local Shared Objects (e.g., Flash cookies), and Local Storage (e.g., HTML5) may be used to store content information and preferences.
 You may manage Flash cookies by clicking here.
 Your browser may offer settings to turn off HTML5.

 Syneos Health Sources do not recognize automated “do not track” instructions.
-You can, however, adjust your web browser’s privacy preferences regarding the use of most cookies.
-For example, you can remove existing cookies and block future cookies from being placed on your device through your browser’s privacy settings.
-Unless you choose to block cookies, some Sources may issue cookies when you visit our site or click on an e-mail link that we send to you, even if you have previously deleted our cookies.
+You can, however, adjust your web browser’s privacy preferences regarding the use of most cookies, through your browser’s privacy settings.
+Unless you choose to block cookies, some Sources may issue cookies when you visit them or click on an e-mail link that we send to you, even if you have previously deleted our cookies.
 If you choose to delete or block cookies, you may impact your user experience on the Sources, as some features may no longer work.
 In addition to deleting or blocking cookies, you may be able to manage cookie preferences with the cookie manufacturer.
-For example, you can opt out of Google Analytics by clicking here.
+For example, you can opt out of Google Analytics by downloading and installing a browser plugin available here.
 You can opt out of Adobe Experience Cloud by clicking here.

 Your Privacy Choices